muhamadnurizanfakir/school-timetable/README.md

 ### For Public Users
 1. Open the website.
-2. Use the dropdown at the top right (top center on mobile) to select a name (Default: ADEEB RAZIN).
+2. Select a name from the dashboard.
 3. View the weekly schedule.

 ### For Admins
 1. Click "Admin Login" in the header.
 2. Enter your Supabase user credentials.
 3. Once logged in:
-   - **Add Slot**: Click the "+ Add Slot" button in the header.
+   - **Add Slot**: Click the "+ Add Slot" button.
-   - **Edit Slot**: Hover over a card (or look at the bottom on mobile) and click "Edit".
-   - **Delete Slot**: Click "Delete".
-4. Changes are saved immediately and broadcast to all connected users.

-## Adding New Persons
-Currently, adding new Persons (Students/Classes) is done via the Supabase Dashboard for security simplicity.
-1. Go to Supabase -> Table Editor -> `persons`.
-2. Click "Insert Row" and add the name.
+   - **Edit/Delete**: Use controls on the cards.
+   - **Manage Persons**: Use the Supabase Dashboard to add/edit student names and class names.